lyraproj/dgo/README.md

 `"hi"|"bye"`.
 In other words, the value type is assignable to another type if the value that it represents is an instance of that other type.

-#### Collection types
-The type of a collection is just a cast of the collection itself and hence, will change dynamically when the collection is modified.

 ## Immutability

-Non primitives in Go (array, slice, map, struct) are mutable and it's the programmers responsibility to ensure that access to such values are synchronized when they are accessed from multiple go routines.
+Non primitives in Go (array, slice, map, struct) are mutable, and it's the programmer's responsibility to ensure that access to such values are synchronized when they are accessed from multiple go routines.

 Dgo guarantees that all values can be 100% immutable by exposing all values through interfaces and hiding the